Flagsmith/flagsmith-docs/docs/clients/overview.md

 ## Pros, Cons and Caveats

-When running _Remote Evaluation_, all aspects of the Flagsmith platform are enabled.
+When running `Remote Evaluation`, all aspects of the Flagsmith platform are enabled.
 This includes:

-- Identities are presisted within the Flagsmith Datastore.
+- Identities are persisted within the Flagsmith Datastore.
 - Identity overrides specified within the Dashboard
 - All Integrations work as designed.

-When running in _Local Evaluation_ mode, the following caveats are important to bear in mind:
+When running in `Local Evaluation` mode, the following caveats are important to bear in mind:

 - Identities are _not_ sent to the API and so are not persisted in the datastore.
 - Identity overrides do not operate at all.